 Over the course of nearly 400 miles of mixed driving, our LC 500h averaged 31.7 mpg according to the onboard trip computer.
 You won’t find another sports tourer that delivers anywhere close to that fuel economy and satisfies your need to drive an exciting and pleasurable car.

 The Car For you?

-The 2018 Lexus LC 500h offers a combination of performance and luxury that should put it on any buyer’s radar.
+The 2019 Lexus LC 500h offers a combination of performance and luxury that should put it on the radar of any buyer who can afford it.
 While other cars shine by focusing on a specific area, the LC 500h aims for a broader appeal without feeling diluted.
 Plus, the LC 500h has a secret weapon called miles-per-gallon.

 Clean Fleet Report is loaned free test vehicles from automakers to evaluate, typically for a week at a time.
 Our road tests are based on this one-week drive of a new vehicle.
 Because of this we don’t address issues such as long-term reliability or total cost of ownership.
 In addition, we are often invited to manufacturer events highlighting new vehicles or technology.
 As part of these events we may be offered free transportation, lodging or meals.
 We do our best to present our unvarnished evaluations of vehicles and news irrespective of these inducements.

 Our focus is on vehicles that offer the best fuel economy in their class, which leads us to emphasize electric cars, plug-in hybrids, hybrids and diesels.
 We also feature those efficient gas-powered vehicles that are among the top mpg vehicles in their class.
 In addition, we aim to offer reviews and news on advanced technology and the alternative fuel vehicle market.
 We welcome any feedback from vehicle owners and are dedicated to providing a forum for alternative viewpoints.
 Please let us know your views at firstname.lastname@example.org.